Started Business with Cash Journal entry is probably the initial accounting transaction.

 All Incomes/gains or Expenses/losses fall under this category.
 However, our transaction does not include any nominal accounts.

-Analysis for the Started business with Cash Journal entry
+Analysis of the Started business with Cash Journal entry

 We will understand how to identify each GL that is part of the transaction and then apply the golden accounting rules.
 The two accounts in this transaction are cash and Capital.